godotengine/emacs-gdscript-mode/README.md

 pip3 install gdtoolkit
 ```

-### Browsing Godot API with [eww](https://www.gnu.org/software/emacs/manual/html_node/emacs/EWW.html)
+### Browsing the Godot API with eww

-With a point on build-in class you can press `C-c C-r C-o` to open [eww](https://www.gnu.org/software/emacs/manual/html_node/emacs/EWW.html) browser with an api documentation for that class.
+With the point on a built-in class you can press `C-c C-r C-o` to open the code reference for that class in the text browser [eww](https://www.gnu.org/software/emacs/manual/html_node/emacs/EWW.html).

-Using `C-c C-r C-a` opens main Godot API page in eww.
+To open the main API reference page and browse it, press `C-c C-r C-a`.

 ## Customization